Bukit Kuamas Forest Reserve

 Bukit Kuamas Forest Reserve is a protected forest reserve in Telupid District of Sandakan Division, Sabah, Malaysia.
 It was designated as a Class 1 Protection Forest by the Sabah Forestry Department in 1992.
 Its area is 7324 ha.
 The reserve is hilly and surrounded by palm oil plantations.
 The forest is mixed dipterocarp.
 Threats to the reserve forests include logging, fires and erosion.

 Flora

-Bukit Kuamas Forest Reserve hosts threatened tree species such as Aquilaria malaccensis, Dipterocarpus acutangulus, Dipterocarpus confertus and Dipterocarpus lowii.
+The reserve hosts threatened tree species such as Aquilaria malaccensis, Dipterocarpus acutangulus, Dipterocarpus confertus and Dipterocarpus lowii.
 Other species include Parashorea tomentella, Borneodendron aenigmaticum and Dryobalanops lanceolata.
-The reserve is home to numerous Shorea species.
+I has numerous Shorea species.